 How to Replace an Engine Belt

 Let’s assume you need to replace your old engine belt.
 Being a do-it-yourself type, you bought a new belt and are ready to replace it yourself.
-You should study the old belt’s routing before taking it off.
+First of all, you should study the old belt’s routing before taking it off.
 If the belt is broken, don’t panic.
-There will be a belt-routing placard under the bonnet or in your owner’s manual.
+There should be a belt-routing placard under the bonnet or in your owner’s manual.

-Locate the tensioner pulley with a square hole in the center.
+Locate the tensioner pulley with a square hole in the centre.
 Insert a socket and push until the belt tension releases.
 Keep the tension off while unthreading the old belt to remove it.

 Once the old belt is off, release the tensioner.
 Spin the tensioner with your hand—it should turn easily and smoothly.
 If not, that could be the reason your belt wore out, meaning it needs to be replaced as well.

 Now it’s time to route the new belt.
 Once it’s in place, look for that square hole again, insert the socket, and release the tension in the tensioner pulley.
 Place the belt beneath the tensioner and slowly replace tension on the new belt.